 For me, at this stage, I only need the following three key pages:

 - A “Hire Me” page

-Over time, as I gain these, I will go ahead and create the following pages:
+Over time, as I gain social proof and start working with clients, I will go ahead and create the following pages:

 - A samples page

 Right now, I don’t need them, and I’ll do just fine without them.

 For my “About page,” I decided to include a picture, some background information about myself, my area of expertise, and my philosophy on how I can help potential clients.